A Comprehensive Guide How to Break Negative Habits:

 Make new habit reminders conspicuous (e.g., alarms or sticky notes).

-Step 6: Practice Self-Compassion and Patience.
+Step 7: Practice Self-Compassion and Patience

 Habits are hard to break, and mistakes happen frequently.
 Be nice to yourself along the way.
 Recognize your progress and move forward rather than focusing on your occasional errors.
 One strategy to develop self-compassion is to remind yourself that transformation takes time.

-relishing small victories along the way.
+Relish small victories along the way.
 Remember that every little step counts!

 Accountability has the potential to be quite powerful.
 Inform your loved ones, friends, or coworkers of your objective.
 To monitor your success, you may even look for habit-tracking software or join a support group.
 Resilience and drive can be increased by surrounding yourself with individuals who understand your journey and are supportive.